chiefBiiko/scratch/README.md

 ## Outlook

-+ enhance conversational skills of `class Chatbot` through new methods
++ enhance conversational skills of `class ChatBot` through new methods
 + find suitable means for efficient NLP
 + move from `ws` to `wss`